 Dunlop is actually Acer’s neighbor in the industrial park.
 It made the design and development process so much more interactive!
 Over many visits, the client was able to see the versatility of Acer's design capabilities in many other client displays as they were staged in our shop.
 We strongly encourage client visits to our facility!

 Harris Healthcare was in an interesting transition period.
-And although they were undergoing transformation, they still needed to maintain their brand position and stand-out!
+Although they were undergoing transformation, they still needed to maintain their brand position and stand-out!
 Having recently acquired several businesses, Harris Healthcare needed to maintain the overall Harris Healthcare master-brand, while separately distinguishing each of the new business units.

-Acer delivered with an exhibit that was an exponential departure from the booth they’d been employing for the previous 8 years.
-And, instead of jumping into another owned exhibit, the Acer experts could provide them a rental for their largest show, accomplish everything they needed, and deliver within a budget that was optimal for Harris Healthcare.
+Acer delivered with an exhibit that was an exponential departure from the booth they’d been employing for the previous eight years.
+And, instead of jumping into another owned exhibit, Acer provided them a custom rental for their largest show, accomplishing everything they needed within a budget that was optimal.